dibeandr/Udacity-Data-Science-Nano-Degree-/project2/README.md

-# Project about building Disaster Response Pipeline
+# Disaster Response Pipeline Project

+For further insights into this project, including all associated files and code components, kindly access the project repository by clicking the provided link.
-### Instructions:
+### Introduction Summary
-Data Scientists for Disaster Response

-Disaster Response Pipeline
-Overview
 In this project, I engaged with a dataset generously supplied by UDacity, leveraging it to construct a multifaceted system comprising Extract, Transform, Load (ETL), Natural Language Processing (NLP), and machine learning pipelines.
-The primary goal was to effectively categorize emergency service messages received from users, contextualizing them based on the specific needs expressed in response to a natural disaster event.
+The primary goal was to effectively categorise emergency service messages received from users, contextualizing them based on the specific needs expressed in response to a natural disaster event.
 The textual inputs, often referred to as the "voice of the victim," served as the foundation for this classification process.

-To operationalize this solution, I integrated the Flask framework, developing a user-friendly interface that can be seamlessly deployed via web platforms.
+I further integrated the Flask framework, developing a user-friendly interface that can be seamlessly deployed via web platforms.
 This approach ensures accessibility and ease of use for stakeholders interacting with the system, facilitating efficient and informed decision-making in emergency response scenarios.

 Project Structure
 1. ETL Pipeline process_data.py prepares the script that performs the data cleaning pipeline in the sequence below